-The use of burn pits was a common way to get rid of waste at military sites in Iraq and Afghanistan.
-Many veterans are suffering from long-term health problems due to their burn pit exposure while in military service .
+The use of burn pits was a common way to get rid of waste at military sites in Iraq and Afghanistan and many veterans are suffering from long-term health problems due to their burn pit exposure while in military service.

 How to Get VA Disability for Burn Pit Exposure